GSA-TTS/identity-site/content/_help/verify-your-identity/how-to-verify-your-identity._en.md

 ## Steps for identity verification and securing your account

 {: .number-list}
-1. On the “We need to verify your identity” page, read the requirements and, if you agree, check the box next to the Login.gov consent statement.
+1. When you are prompted to verify your identity for a government agency, read the requirements and, if you agree, check the box next to the Login.gov consent statement.
-    * Click “Continue”
-2. Next, upload a photo of your driver's license or state ID card.
+2. [Add photos](/help/verify-your-identity/how-to-take-photos-to-verify-your-identity/) of the front and back of your driver’s license or state ID.

+    Taking photos of your ID with a phone is best.
+If you don’t have a smartphone with a camera, you may have the option to upload photos on a computer, or you can [verify your identity in person.](/help/verify-your-identity/verify-your-identity-in-person/)

-    * Note: If you begin the identity verification process on your computer, you have the option to switch and use your phone to take images.
+    If you begin the identity verification process on your computer, you can switch to a phone to take photos of your ID.

-    **Continue by computer**

-    * Upload an image of the FRONT of your ID by clicking on “Choose File.”
-        * Select the file from your computer
-    * Upload an image of the BACK of your ID by clicking on “Choose File.”
-        * Select the file from your computer
-        * Click continue

-    **Switch from computer to phone**

-    * Enter your phone number.
-        * Choose a phone number where you can receive SMS/text and click “Continue.”
+    * Enter your phone number where you can receive SMS/Text messages.
-    * Click on the link sent to your phone.
+    * Click on the link in the text message to open the Login.gov website on your phone.
-    * Take an image of the front of your ID
-    * Take an image of the back of your ID
-    * You may also need to take a photo of yourself to complete this step.
-    * Return to computer to complete the process
+    * After you take photos of your ID, you will be prompted to return to your computer to complete the process.

-    **Continue by phone**

-    * You will see a screen with “front” and “back” in large squares.
-        * Take an image of the front of your ID
-        * Take an image of the back of your ID
-    * You may also need to take a photo of yourself to complete this step.
-    * Click “Continue”
-3. Enter your social security number and click “Continue”
-4. Verify the information you have submitted so far is correct and click “Continue”
+3. Enter your Social Security number.
+Then review and submit all the information you have provided so far.
-5. Enter your primary phone number.
-This is the last step for identity verification.
+4. Enter your primary phone number.
     * In some cases, you may be able to select “Verify your address by mail instead.”
 You will have to wait 5 to 10 days to receive a letter in the mail and then follow the instructions to enter a verification code.
     * If you do not have the option to verify by mail, you must verify by phone to successfully verify your identity.
-6. Once your identity is verified, you need to encrypt your account.
-Re-enter your Login.gov password.
-Click “Continue”
+5. Once your identity is verified, re-enter your Login.gov password to encrypt your account.
-7. Take note of your personal key and keep it safe.
+6. Take note of your personal key and keep it safe.
 You’ll need to enter your personal key immediately on the next page.
-Click “Continue”

-Once the process is complete, click “Agree and Continue” to be redirected back to your Login.gov account page or the agency you are trying to access.
+Once the process is complete, click “Agree and Continue” to connect your information to the agency you are trying to access.

 ## Related articles